 In 2004, the tug was acquired by the American Navigation Company of San Francisco, California.
 Where she was renamed as the Marine Expediter.

-In 2006, the tug was transferred to the Foss Maritime Company subsidiary Constellation Maritime of Manchester, Massachusetts.
+In 2006, the tug was transferred to the Foss Maritime Company subsidiary, the Constellation Maritime Company Incorporated of Manchester, Massachusetts.
 Where she was renamed as the Phoenix.

-In 2012, the Fournier Towing and Ship Service renamed the tug as the Fournier Brothers.
+In 2012, the Fournier Towing and Ship Service Incorporated renamed the tug as the Fournier Brothers.

-Her electrical service is provided by one, 75kW generator set driven a two Detroit Diesel 4-71 diesel engines.
-And one, 40kW generator set, driven by a Detroit Diesel 4-71 diesel engines.
+Her electrical service is provided by one, 75kW generator set, driven by a single Detroit Diesel 4-71 diesel engine.
+And one, 40kW generator set , driven by a single Detroit Diesel 4-71 diesel engine.

 The tug's capacities are 35,000 gallons of fuel oil, 400 gallons of lube oil, and 3,250 gallons of potable water, and 9,500 gallons of ballast water.

 Her towing gear consists of a single drum, Markey Towing winch.
 Outfitted with 2,000(ft) of 2 1/8(in) towing wire.
 With a level wind, and "pop up" pins.
 The tug is also fitted with another Markey capstan mounted on the bow.